 Figure 9 shows some results for sentence final particles (α = 0.1, β = 0, p = 0.5, Nagents = 10, comparing 20 conversations of 1 turn with 10 conversations of 2 turns).
 The model without turn taking constraints predicts that languages are similarly likely to have initial or final sentences regardless of verb position.
 However, with the constraint we see two things: Initial particles are more likely than final particles for verb initial languages, and that, for verb final languages, final particles are proportionately more likely.
 That is, if a language happens to settle on verb final structures, it is also more likely to develop sentence final particles.
 This prediction also matches the real data quite well (data from position of polar question particles, Dryer, 2013b, see SI).
 Interestingly, it also predicts that verb final languages should be less likely to have particles at all.

 However, this result was not robust to changes in parameters.
-The fit to the data was better when noise level was low and the inclusion of a question particle in a buffer zone had a big effect.
-This is a reasonable assumption, given that the first model predicted that the processing cost declines rapidly as the verb moves away from the crunch zone.
+The fit to the data was better when noise level was low, and in addition the inclusion of a question particle in a buffer zone had a big effect.
+This is a reasonable result, given that the first model predicted that the processing cost declines rapidly as the verb moves away from the crunch zone.
 Outside of a narrow window around the parameters above, the predictions range from no effect to the opposite of the effect we see in the data (final particles more likely for verb-final languages).
-This suggests that the phenomenon emerges only under specific conditions.
+This suggests that the use of particles to buffer interactive language use emerges only under specific conditions.

 Figure 8: Distribution of word order types and the presence of absence of sentence particles.